Fort Myers Fishing

 Cayo Costa is a state park and protected barrier island just west of Fort Myers, only accessible by boat or kayak.
 Cayo Costa’s nine miles of untouched beaches and pristine waters offer incredible fishing.

-Current Ft Myers Reports
+Current Fort Myers Fishing Reports